-On May 24th, local professor, philanthropist, community leader, business owner, farmer, land developer and family man Ron Schlegel will be recognized as the 61st Kitchener-Waterloo Citizen of the Year.
+On May 23rd, local businessman, philanthropist, community leader, mentor, sports enthusiast, volunteer and family man Jim Hallman will be recognized as the 62nd Kitchener-Waterloo Citizen of the Year.

-  “Ron is an incredibly generous and caring person who has done so much to help others in our community and beyond,” adds Dr. Jack Bishop, Citizen of the Year Committee Chair.
-“The Lions Club of Kitchener is pleased to pay tribute to this exceptional and outstanding community leader.”
+“It’s hard to believe that Jim hasn’t already received this award, given his incredible community support,” adds Dr. Jack Bishop, Citizen of the Year Committee Co-Chair.
+“The Lions Club of Kitchener is pleased to pay tribute to this dedicated and outstanding community leader.”

 Hosted by the Lions Club of Kitchener, the Citizen of the Year Award recognizes a deserving resident from the Kitchener and Waterloo area.

 The award was first presented to Ira Needles in 1957.
-Ron’s name will be added to a long list of esteemed nominees and community visionaries such as Walter Bean, Jack Harper, Owen Lackenbauer, Mac Voisin, Elizabeth Witmer, Neil Aitchison and last year’s recipient, Olympian Mandy Bujold.
+Jim’s name will be added to a long list of esteemed nominees and community visionaries such as Walter Bean, Jack Harper, Owen Lackenbauer, Mac Voisin, Elizabeth Witmer, Neil Aitchison and last year’s recipient, Ron Schlegel.

 A gala to celebrate the 2019 Citizen of the Year will be held on Thursday October 15, 2020 at the Crowne Plaza in Kitchener.
 Tickets are $125 and can be purchased by contacting Dr. Bishop at (519) 575-6184 or firstname.lastname@example.org